muratk3n/thirdwave/en/2018/09/nomadic-tech.md

 How about tent, sleeping?
 Do I have to answer everything?
 Okay: REI Camp Dome 2 Plus.
 But even better using a simple tarp for everything;

-How to make a tent with floor (bottom covered) with a tarp, DD 3x3 meter tarp.
+How to make a tent with floor (bottom covered)

 https://youtu.be/d8WrtQyXipI?t=617

+Another simple tarp tent, larger inside, but bottom open

 https://youtu.be/b4uz1CDHGyU (3x3 DD Tarp)